graphile/crystal/packages/graphql-build/README.md

     ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)

-- `enumType*`: When creating a GraphQLEnumType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLEnumType*`: When creating a GraphQLEnumType via `buildObjectWithHooks`, we'll execute, the following hooks:

-  - `enumType` to add any root-level attributes, e.g. add a description
+  - `GraphQLEnumType` to add any root-level attributes, e.g. add a description
-  - `enumType:values` to add additional values
+  - `GraphQLEnumType:values` to add additional values

 - `field*`: When you add a field to a GraphQLObjectType, wrap the call with `buildFieldWithHooks` in order to fire these hooks: